-Best Top Entry Litter Boxes for Cats in 2019
+The Best Top Entry Cat Litter Boxes in 2023

 Different cats portray different traits with some possessing the ability to kick more of a mess than others.
 This behavior can get frustrating at times and that’s the reason most owners are turning to top entry litter boxes to solve their problems.
 It is especially annoying having your kitchen floor or carpets littered with a filthy mess all over.
 For a cat owner, it only gets better when you realize top-entry designs can solve this problem completely and at a budget-friendly rate.